 - Thinking Anthropologically

-In this year you take Theory, Ethnography and Research (40 credits).
+Anthropology: In this year you take Theory, Ethnography and Research (40 credits).
 This module explains the history of anthropology and its major theories.
 It finishes with an ethnographic project in which students behave like anthropologists, and engage in close observation and analysis of the social behaviour around them.
-In addition, students choose 20 credits of African Studies optional modules that have an anthropological focus.
+In addition, students choose 20 credits of Anthropology optional modules.

 - Theory, Ethnography and Research